mendix/docs/content/en/docs/appstore/modules/business-events.md

 * The [Mendix Business Events](https://marketplace.mendix.com/link/component/202649) module from the Mendix Marketplace
 * Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above
-* At least two Mendix apps: one that publishes the business events and makes them available, and one that subscribes to the business events (you can have as many publishing and consuming apps as you require)
+* At least two Mendix apps: one that defines events, and another that uses the predefined events to subscribe to and receive events
 * An event broker, either a licensed [Mendix Event Broker](#mendix-event-broker) for apps running in the Mendix Cloud or for local testing the [local testing](#local-testing) broker (see [Deployment](#deployment))
 * [Docker](https://www.docker.com/) for local deployment